 - On-the-Job Training

 - Employer Recruitment

 - Job Analysis/Job Description Assistance

 - Testing Facilities

 - Pre-screening

 - Work Experience for Youth and Older Workers

 - Quick Start

 - Lay-off Assistance

 - UI Filing Assistance

 - Tax Credit and Incentives

 - Federal Bonding Program

 - Labor Market Information

 - Labor Laws Information and Referral

 - Disabled Accessibility Assessments

 - Disability Job Accommodation Consultations

 - c.
-Coordination with Economic Development How will the area better coordinate workforce development programs and economic development?
+Coordination and Economic Development How will the area better coordinate workforce development programs and economic development?
 Additionally, identify economic development partners and describe the involvement of the economic development community in developing strategies.
+How will the area strengthen linkages between the one-stop delivery system and unemployment insurance programs?

 The WIOA partners coordinate with economic development organizations, including local industrial authorities, chambers of commerce, private sector WDB members, organized labor, and Georgia Department of Economic Development (all also represented on the WDB), as well as the local DOL Career Centers and their Employer Committees.
+The LWDB will better coordinate our efforts by extending an invitation to all area ED representatives to our quarterly meetings to keep them up to date on our workforce efforts.